Elsys-Design/DIGITAL-VERIFICATION-COCOTB/src/framework/README.md

 sequences (if there is a tlast ('!') in the middle of a sequence, we'll have a first Data object ending with a tlast and then another for the rest of the sequence).

+### Protocol support
+The axi/ directory contains the drivers and monitors for Axi, AxiLite and AxiStream buses.
+The obi/ directory contains the same for OBI buses.

 ### Specific structures
 #### Time